 We filed for stronger factory farm rules!

 July 19, 2017.
 Yesterday, we went on offense for clean water.
-Iowa CCI and Food & Water Watch filed a petition with the Department of Natural Resources (DNR) to strengthen factory farm rules!
+Iowa CCI and Food & Water Watch filed a petition with the Department of Natural Resources (DNR) to strengthen rules on factory farms!

-The Master Matrix – a tool used to evaluate factory farm applications – was created by the legislature in 2002 with the promise of giving communities a greater voice in factory farm construction and more protections from factory farm pollution.
+The Master Matrix – a tool used to evaluate applications for new factory farms – was created by the legislature in 2002 with the promise of giving communities a greater voice in factory farm construction and more protections from factory farm pollution.
 But, in its fifteen years of existence, that hasn’t happened.

 Instead of working for everyday people, the Master Matrix only works for the industry.

 We all know it: Iowa is in a water crisis.
 But, year after year, the legislature has failed to act.
 Iowans can’t wait any longer.